-- 3.35.
 The re-use of the existing settlement pattern within the Council area through the replacement of existing dwellings is viewed as an opportunity to up-grade our housing stock, whilst safeguarding the visual impact on the landscape.
-This includes the protection of existing trees, hedgerows and other forms of boundary treatments used to define the curtilages of dwellings which contribute to existing rural character. - 3.36.
+This includes the protection of existing trees, hedgerows and other forms of boundary treatments used to define the curtilages of dwellings which contribute to existing rural character.

+- 3.37.
 Replacement of existing dwellings, where they are not considered to be vernacular and worthy of retention, can help to revitalise our rural landscape and retain a connection to our past whilst acknowledging the need for replacement.
 Replacement opportunities often present mature sites which integrate well into our countryside and contribute to our rural character.
-For the purposes of this policy "all external structural walls are substantially intact" will mean either that the external walls are whole or there are only small areas missing and it would take only minor repair work to reinstate them as whole. - 3.37.
-The policy approach to retain existing unlisted vernacular dwellings may on occasion, for example due to the limited size of the existing dwelling, require that the existing dwelling is retained and sympathetically incorporated into the overall development proposal in order to permit a modest sized dwelling.
+For the purposes of this policy "all external structural walls are substantially intact" will mean either that the external walls are whole or there are only small areas missing and it would take only minor repair work to reinstate them as whole. - 3.38.
+Where the replacement of an unlisted vernacular dwelling is considered acceptable in principle, the encouragement provided in this policy is to retain and incorporate the existing structure into the overall layout of the development scheme and is intended to promote imaginative design solutions that will help retain a visual link with the past. - 3.39.

-- 3.38.
 Demonstrable benefits include the protection of interests of acknowledged importance and enabling relocation away from a flood plain.
 These may also include a small-scale extension to the existing curtilage to enable the retention and incorporation of a non-listed vernacular dwelling into a replacement scheme where this does not result in a significantly greater visual impact.
-Demonstrable benefits will not include impact on the residential amenity of adjoining properties which the dwelling to be replaced pre-dates. - 3.39.
+Demonstrable benefits will not include impact on the residential amenity of adjoining properties which the dwelling to be replaced pre-dates. - 3.40.
 It is important that reports submitted on the structural soundness of the building for retention and/or improvement to secure the retention of the building is from an accredited source.
-This includes conservation architects, building surveyors or engineers. - 3.40.
-Existing services on the site include pedestrian and vehicular access, water, electricity and sewage disposal. - 3.41.
+This includes conservation architects, building surveyors or engineers. - 3.41.
 Curtilage is defined as the immediate, usually defined and enclosed area surrounding an existing or former dwelling house. - 3.42.
 Guidance on what constitutes a vernacular building is available in Appendix 3.

-Draft Policy HOU10 - Replacement of Other Rural Buildings
+Policy HOU09 - Replacement of Other Rural Buildings

-The Council will support the replacement of an intact redundant, non-residential building with a dwelling where the following criteria are met:
+The Council will support the replacement of an intact redundant, non-residential building with a dwelling where all the following criteria are met:

-- a) The existing building is not suitable for conversion under policy HE09; - b) It would result in significant environmental benefits including visual amenity and positively contributing to the landscape setting of the site; - The building is not a vernacular building which is capable of reuse and does not make an important contribution to the heritage, appearance or character of the area; - d) There are existing services on site; - e) The proposed dwelling does not create a visual impact which is significantly greater than that of the existing building; and, - f) It is located within the curtilage of the building to be replaced;
+- a) The existing building is not suitable for conversion under policy HE08; - b) It would result in significant environmental benefits including visual amenity and positively contributing to the landscape setting of the site; - The building is not a vernacular building which is capable of reuse and does not make an important contribution to the heritage, appearance or character of the area; - d) There are existing services on site; - e) The proposed dwelling does not create a visual impact which is significantly greater than that of the existing building; and, - f) It is located within the curtilage of the building to be replaced;